Objectives and competences

 Prerequisits

-Attendance of 80% and completion of the portfolio assignments are required for taking the exam.
+Attendance of 80% and regular completion of coursework are required for taking the exam.

 Additional information on implementation and assessment • written test - 60%